danieltsam/qut-gradescope-autosubmitter/README.md

 This tool automates the process of submitting assignments to Gradescope via the QUT SSO login system.
 It was built to streamline a repetitive and manual process that many QUT students face every week: zipping their files, logging into Gradescope, navigating to the correct course and assignment, uploading their submission, and confirming it.
 And then repeating this process 1 million times.
 </br>
 </br>
 I built this script to save time, reduce mistakes, and make assignment submissions feel as smooth as pushing to a Git repo and never leave my IDE.
-It’s especially useful when working on frequent tutorials, labs, or auto-graded assignments that require consistent resubmissions (could also just be my skill issue).
+It’s especially useful when working on frequent tutorials, labs, or auto-graded assignments that require consistent resubmissions (could also just be a skill issue on my end).
 </br>
 </br>
 *Currently this script is only working with assignments that have a previous existing submission on Gradescope.*